15 Best Running Trails In Las Vegas You Can Visit Today

 8. Centennial Hills Park

-This park is located in the northwest part of Las Vegas and offers a 1.5-mile flat and paved trail that takes you around a scenic lake
+This park is located in the northwest part of Las Vegas and offers a 1.5-mile flat and paved route that takes you around a scenic lake

 Moreover, the park features a range of amenities, including picnic areas, playgrounds, and even a splash pad for kids.